Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: SMBHB detection with BHEX

+A binary detection is defined as when the correlated flux density on BHEX baselines is $3\sigma$ discrepant from the total flux density and also from the flux density of the primary Gaussian source.
+Fig. \ref{f:bhex_binaries} also depicts the locations of the test cases analysed in Sect. \ref{ss:bhex_orbital} in the parameter space.
+The subscript refers to their angular separation at apoastron ($A$) and periastron ($P$).
+This figure only includes the effects of thermal noise, and as such should be used as a preliminary guide to BHEX binary detectability, before synthetic data simulations are performed of specific cases.

 BHEX is able to detect binaries with a lower total flux density as the primary becomes more compact (moving from left to right in Fig. \ref{f:bhex_binaries}) and the separation increases. $F_{v,tot}=0.5$~Jy is the approximate total flux density of M87*, the brightest horizon-scale source for ground VLBI observations.
 As such, the white regions of this figure depict parameter space where a total flux density greater than this is required to detect a binary.
 Therefore, it becomes increasingly less likely that such systems exist.
-Considering this constraint, BHEX is able to detect binaries with a mass ratio of $q \geq 0.045$, if it is assumed that the flux density scales proportionally to the black hole mass, and that sources with $F_{v,tot}=0.5$~Jy can be found.
+Considering this constraint, BHEX is able to detect binaries with a flux density ratio of $f \geq 0.045$, if it is assumed sources with $F_{v,tot}=0.5$~Jy can be found.

-Assuming a thermal noise figure of $5$~mJy, binaries with a total flux less than $0.04$~Jy are not detectable, noting that the thermal noise is dependent on the specific ground sites participating in the observation.
-In the best case (on baselines between BHEX and ALMA in a 10 minute scan, with a thermal noise of \(\sim\)$1$~mJy), binaries with a total flux of $\geq 7$~mJy are detectable, for a flux density/size ratio of 0.75.
-However, as has been found in GRMHD simulations of close binary systems, for low mass ratios the secondary may be more active than the primary \citep{dorazio_accretion_2013,farris_binary_2014, dorazio_transition_2016}.
-In such cases, the detectable mass ratio by BHEX could be greatly reduced to $q$\(\sim\)0.01 for a range of total flux densities.
-BHEX can detect binaries with separations down to \(\sim\)2~\(\mu\)as, although these would be unresolved.
+Assuming a thermal noise figure of $5$~mJy (representative of baselines across the array), binaries with a total flux less than $40$~mJy are not detectable, noting that the thermal noise is dependent on the specific ground sites participating in the observation.
+In the best case on BHEX-ALMA baselines, binaries with a total flux of $\geq 7$~mJy are detectable, for $f=0.75$.
+As has been found in GRMHD simulations of close binary systems, for low mass ratios the secondary may be more active than the primary \citep{dorazio_accretion_2013,farris_binary_2014, dorazio_transition_2016}.
+It is therefore non-trivial to relate $f$ to a specific, detectable mass ratio.
+BHEX data can be used to identify the presence of a binary source down to separations of \(\sim\)2~\(\mu\)as, below the nominal array resolution.